Boat Batteries: Everything a Boat Owner Must Know About Marine Batteries

 - Is there a difference between deep cycle and marine battery?

 - What is a Marine Dual Purpose Battery?

 - How do I winterize my boat battery?

 - How much do boat batteries cost?

 Should I leave my boat battery charger on all the time?

 In general, you should not leave most boat battery chargers on all the time.
 Stage 3 and 4 batteries are equipped with smart technology that prevents the charger from damaging the battery when it’s left on all the time.
 Stage 1 and 2 boat batteries will experience long-term damage and may even start a fire if they are left on the charger all the time.

 If you have what is considered a “smart charger,” then you have a piece of equipment that has some computer technology that will actually check and see what kind of charge is available in the battery, and it will power off when the battery has reached the fully charged level that you are looking for.
 These are known as 3-stage and 4-stage chargers.

 1 Stage or 2 Stage Battery Chargers

 If you have one of these chargers, you should plug your battery in and charge it completely.
-Once that has been accomplished, you need to unplug the charger.
+Once that has been accomplished, and you have a fully charged battery, you need to unplug the charger before storage.
 The day before planning a trip, you’ll want to plug everything back in and charge up the battery again.